Interstate Commission on the Potomac River Basin

 1962 – The Potomac River Fisheries Commission begins operations.
 A comprehensive metro Washington area sewage disposal report is issued.

-1963 – ICPRB issues two reports on sediment sources and an urban sediment control program.
-The ACE publishes a comprehensive plan of development for the Potomac, which calls for 16 major dams.
+1963 – ICPRB issues two reports on sediment sources and an urban sediment control program. • The USACE publishes a comprehensive plan of development for the Potomac, which calls for 16 major dams.
+Ultimately, only two dams were built.

 1966 – The Federal Inter-Departmental Task Force on the Potomac issues its report to the President.
-It proposes the Potomac National River and makes recommendations.
-The Clean Water Restoration Act passes, increasing grants for research, state programs, and construction of waste water treatment plants.
-VA undertakes the task of defining its river basins and planning water resource development and management.
-PA begins long-range sewerage planning.
+It proposes the Potomac National River and makes recommendations. • The Clean Water Restoration Act passes, increasing grants for research, state programs, and construction of waste water treatment plants. • Virginia undertakes the task of defining its river basins and planning water resource development and management. • Pennsylvania begins long-range sewerage planning.

-1968 – Chlorination of the Washington area waste water treatment plant effluent begins.
-DC engages a firm to study Blue Plains development.
-The ACE issues a new report: six (instead of 16) major reservoirs are proposed.
+1968 – Chlorination of the Washington area waste water treatment plant effluent begins. • D.C. engages a firm to study Blue Plains development. • The USACE issues a new report: six (instead of 16) major reservoirs are proposed.

-1970 – ICPRB’s Compact is amended, extending its authority to include water supply and water-related land use.
-DC passes erosion control legislation.
-MD enacts a sediment control law, installs the Maryland Environmental Service, creates the Wetlands Act of 1970, and imposes a ban on sewer extensions affecting the five drainage basins under the jurisdiction of the WSSC.
-VA sets up a state construction grant program, imposes a moratorium on new sewer hookups in Fairfax County, and approves a Potomac-Shenandoah water resources plan.
-Metropolitan Washington local jurisdictions sign a Memorandum of Understanding, agreeing to expand Blue Plains to 309 million gallons per day and allocating additional capacity and local share of costs.
-The US Environmental Protection Agency (EPA) is established.
+1970 – ICPRB’s Compact is amended, extending its authority to include water supply and water-related land use. • D.C. passes erosion control legislation. • Maryland enacts a sediment control law, installs the Maryland Environmental Service, creates the Wetlands Act of 1970, and imposes a ban on sewer extensions affecting the five drainage basins under the jurisdiction of the WSSC. • Virginia sets up a state construction grant program, imposes a moratorium on new sewer hookups in Fairfax County, and approves a Potomac-Shenandoah water resources plan. • Metropolitan Washington local jurisdictions sign a Memorandum of Understanding, agreeing to expand Blue Plains to 309 million gallons per day and allocating additional capacity and local share of costs. • The U.S. Environmental Protection Agency (EPA) is established.

-1972 – The Federal Water Pollution Control Act Amendments (Clean Water Act, or CWA) are passed by Congress, establishing a national goal of “swimmable-fishable” waters.
-PA passes a sediment control law.
+1972 – The Federal Water Pollution Control Act Amendments (Clean Water Act, or CWA) are passed by Congress, establishing a national goal of “swimmable-fishable” waters. • Pennsylvania passes a sediment control law.

-1973 – This summer, fewer algae blooms arrive later.
-A suit is initiated in Federal District Court by the Virginia State Water Control Board against WSSC for overloading the Blue Plains plant.
-VA’s Erosion and Sediment Control Law is passed.
+1973 – This summer, fewer algae blooms arrive later.• A suit is initiated in Federal District Court by the Virginia State Water Control Board against WSSC for overloading the Blue Plains plant. • Virginia’s Erosion and Sediment Control Law is passed.

 1974 – A Blue Plains agreement allocates flows and sludge disposal responsibilities; a trial program of phosphorus removal begins.